prateekbh/preact-material-components/README.md

 ---

-These components bring material components in an a-la-carté fashion.
+These components bring material components in an a-la-carte fashion.
 You can use `n` number of components without taking the weight of any extra code of the components you do not use.

 `preact-material-components` is a thin opinion-less wrapper over [material-components-web](https://github.com/material-components/material-components-web/tree/master/packages).
 Use these for painless integration of these components into your project, without taking the bloat.